ivked85/filterman/README.md

 end
 ```

-Filterman aims to provide a simple alternative to avoid such repetition in your controllers, without requiring additional classes to be defined elsewhere.
+Filterman aims to provide a simple way to avoid such repetition in your controllers, without requiring additional classes to be defined elsewhere.

 ## Installation